 Social listening is a flexible and direct way to earn insight into understanding the mindset of your target audience.
 Audience research and conversation analysis allows you to identify a target population and analyze all (or a sample of) their conversations over a defined period of time.
 Campus Sonar recently worked with Spring Hill College (SHC) in Mobile, Alabama.
-Using conversation analysis, Campus Sonar helped SHC uncover their brand and define it so they could move forward and build their strategy.
+Using conversation analysis, Campus Sonar helped SHC uncover their brand and define it so they could move forward, using brand research to build their strategy.

 Researching the Audience